pnp/powerfx-samples/.github/CONTRIBUTING.md

 ## Typos, Issues, Bugs and contributions

-Whenever you are submitting any changes to the Power Platform sample repositories, please follow these recommendations.
+Whenever you submit any changes to the Power Fx sample repositories, please follow these recommendations.

 * Always fork the repository to your own account before making your modifications
 * Do not combine multiple changes to one pull request.
 For example, submit any samples and documentation updates using separate PRs